-The Trump Sons' Trip To Dubai Cost Americans Thousands, So That's Nice
+The Trump Sons' Trip To Dubai Is Costing Americans Thousands, So That's Nice

 Did you recently fly out of the country for a garish wedding in the United Arab Emirates (UAE) with a taxpayer-funded security detail?
 If you did, you might be one of President Donald Trump's two eldest sons.
 A new report from CBS News found that the Trump sons' trip to Dubai cost Americans thousands, according to CBS News.
 So that's nice.